 Keep in mind, we are lawyers, not doctors.
 So, we cannot advise you about your medical care.
 We can help you understand the legal implications of your medical situation but we cannot and should not tell you want to do.
 That said, if you are concerned about your risk, you should consult your doctor.
 Your doctor can evaluate the benefits to you of reducing your cholesterol and the risks, if any, of your developing diabetes or other problems from the medication.

 That is how it should be.
 The complaint that plaintiffs' lawyers have that is going to lead to lawsuits is not that Lipitor should not have side effects such as diabetes.
 Drugs have risks.
 We all get that.
 Instead, it is that there should be an adequate warning that explains the risk so consumers can make a choice, a choice that might involve not taking Lipitor or taking another drug.
-People don't demand that their drugs be risk free.
-They demand knowing what there is to know about the risk of the drugs they are taking.Where Can I Find Out if I Have a Valid Claim?
+People don't demand that their drugs be risk-free.
+They demand to know what there is to know about the risk of the drugs they are taking.Where Can I Find Out if I Have a Valid Claim?

 Our lawyers are currently investigating whether people who developed diabetes while taking Lipitor have a claim for compensation.
 We are investigating individual cases to determine if a lawsuit is appropriate.
 The best claims, we think, are going to be women with diabetes.
 Why?
 Two reasons.
 First, there is evidence that Lipitor is less effective in women.
 Second, the data seems to suggest women are more vulnerable to getting diabetes from Lipitor.
 We are, however, looking at potential cases for men as well.